Don't Leave Me Alone, Daisy: Reception and legacy

 Animerica gave the series 1 star out of 5, summarizing its view as, "Stalking is funny?"
 T.H.E.M.
 Anime Reviews went further in describing its 1 star rating: "Don't Leave Me Alone Daisy is one of the creepiest and most unsettling series we've ever seen."
 Mark Johnson of EX commented on the behavior of the male lead, "the disturbing callousness of Techno and his stalking tendencies rubbed me the wrong way."
 Anime News Network said the series was "breathtakingly average."
-Due to the negative criticism, the series' ending song, "One More Chance" was reused in the 1997 Capcom video game Rockman X4.
+Due to the negative criticism, the series' ending song, "One More Chance" was reused in the 1997 Capcom video game Rockman X4, known outside of Japan as Mega Man X4.

 A similar-looking missile to the missile Mimi-chan made an appearance in Marisa Kirisame's ending of Phantasmagoria of Dim.
 Dream, when Marisa wanted a weapon from the Outside World from Yumemi Okazaki.
 This appearance is more known than the anime and manga itself.